texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 distributional semantics, meaning that words with similar context are similar and have in our case similar vectors - or are close to each other in 2-dimensional space.

-One of several dimension reduction methods can be chosen, but they give approximately the same results. **Lisada, mis on PCA, TSNE ja MDS**
+One of several dimension reduction methods can be chosen, but they give approximately the same results.

 After checking the lexicons and plotting them, we get to the state depicted in figure 11.1.